TayfunBasoglu/learning-examples/duplicate_files_deleter/README.md

 # Duplicate Files Deleter

-Find and delete duplicate files by looking at the sizes.
+Finds and deletes duplicate files by looking at the sizes.
 (Especially for photo galleries) It doesn't look at the file type, it just looks at the size.

 Change directory